jakeryan726/remote-stethoscope/README.md

 - scipy
 - numpy

 #### The model is run using the predict.py script in the src folder.
 This script takes one argument passed in with the flag --d, the path to the folder containing the WAV files on which to make predictions.
-To run the script for the folder test_audio_files in the project root directory, use the command:
+To run the script for the folder test_audio_files in the project root directory, navigate to the src directory and run the command:
 #### ```python .\predict.py --d ../test_audio_files```

 #### The prediction for each file in the test_audio_files folder will then be printed to the terminal.
 Note that this will fail if non-WAV files are included in the test_audio_files folder.